huavanthong/build-microservice-golang/01_GettingStarted/book-build-microservice/chapter3/README.md

 To run image on Docker from **Docker Hub**.
 **Note:**
 - Please sign in Docker Hub from brower and execute cmd below.
+- The below command is executed on image hell-world with open-source.
+We can refer [here](https://hub.docker.com/_/hello-world) to see it
 ```
 $ docker run --rm hello-world
 ```